Taylor Dugas

-Taylor Brooks Dugas (born December 15, 1989) is an American former professional baseball outfielder and assistant baseball coach at the University of Texas at Arlington.
+Taylor Brooks Dugas (born December 15, 1989) is an American former professional baseball outfielder and assistant baseball coach at Southeastern Louisiana University.
 Prior to playing professionally, Dugas played college baseball for the Alabama Crimson Tide, where he set numerous offensive records.
 Dugas was promoted to the major leagues by the New York Yankees but did not appear in a major league game, making him a phantom ballplayer.

 Amateur career

 After beginning youth baseball at the age of five, Dugas joined travel teams that visited Florida and Texas.
 He attended Teurlings Catholic High School in Lafayette, Louisiana.
 Playing for the school's baseball team, Dugas had a .640 batting average with 10 home runs in his senior year.
 He ended his high school career with a .519 batting average.
 However, he was not chosen in the 2008 Major League Baseball (MLB) Draft.
 Though he hoped to attend Louisiana State University (LSU) to play college baseball for the LSU Tigers baseball team, they did not offer him a scholarship, only offering him the opportunity to play as a walk-on.
 He received a scholarship offer from the University of Alabama, which he accepted.

 Playing for the Alabama Crimson Tide baseball team, Dugas batted .352 as a freshman and was named to the Freshmen All-American team.
 In 2010, his sophomore season, Dugas had a .395 batting average, and led the Southeastern Conference (SEC) with a .525 on-base percentage and 59 walks.
 Baseball America named him a first-team All-American, while the American Baseball Coaches Association honored him as a second team All-American.
 He was also named to the All-SEC first team.
 After the season, Dugas was invited to try out for the United States national collegiate baseball team, and played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 In 2011, Dugas' junior year, he was named to the All-SEC second team and the SEC's All-Defensive Team.

 The Chicago Cubs selected Dugas in the eighth round, with the 249th overall selection, of the 2011 MLB Draft.
 Though the Cubs offered Dugas a $300,000 signing bonus, Dugas opted not to sign, instead returning to the Crimson Tide for his senior year, both for the opportunity to graduate, win with the Crimson Tide, and to set career offensive records.
 As a senior, Dugas led the Crimson Tide with a .343 batting average.
 He set Crimson Tide career records with 334 hits, 235 singles, 67 doubles, and 18 triples.
 After his senior season, Dugas was named to the All-SEC first team and the All-Defensive team.